-We evaluate the Rerun recording system using the Wisconsin GEMS [7] full system simulation infrastructure.
+We evaluate the Rerun recording system using the Wisconsin GEMS [4] full system simulation infrastructure.
 The simulator configuration matches the baseline shown in Table 1 with the addition of Rerun hardware support.
 Experiments were run using the Wisconsin Commercial Workload Suite [1].
-We tested Rerun with these workloads and a microbenchmark, racey, that uses number theory to produce an execution whose outcome is highly sensitive to memory race ordering (available at www.cs.wisc.edu/~markhill/racey.html).